Retrodad0001/EasyDbMigrator/README.md

 # Latest news

-## working on : milestone:1.2.0
+## working on milestone: 1.3.0 (next release)
+- support also .net core 6 LTS (https://github.com/Retrodad0001/EasyDbMigrator/issues/8)
+- can run SQL migrations manual with commandline runner (https://github.com/Retrodad0001/EasyDbMigrator/issues/17)
+- can run PostgreSQL migrations manual with commandline runner (https://github.com/Retrodad0001/EasyDbMigrator/issues/20)

+## 1.2.0 (latest release):
-- [DONE] speedup the inner development loop by getting the docker-image and running it in the integration tests (with examples)
+- speedup the inner development loop by getting the docker-image and running it in the integration tests (with examples)
+- can mock EasyDbMigrator when u want to integrate it in your own code
-- [BUSY] Can use DbMigrator in .net Dependency injection (IServiceCollection) (https://github.com/Retrodad0001/EasyDbMigrator/issues/21)
+- can use DbMigrator in .net Dependency injection (IServiceCollection) (https://github.com/Retrodad0001/EasyDbMigrator/issues/21)
-- [DONE] Can cancel the process from outside (https://github.com/Retrodad0001/EasyDbMigrator/issues/22)
+- can cancel the process from outside (https://github.com/Retrodad0001/EasyDbMigrator/issues/22)
-- [BUSY] Make executions and configuration more resilient (https://github.com/Retrodad0001/EasyDbMigrator/issues/4)
+- make executions and configuration more resilient (https://github.com/Retrodad0001/EasyDbMigrator/issues/4)
-- [DONE] support PostgreSQL migrations in your integration test (https://github.com/Retrodad0001/EasyDbMigrator/issues/6)
+- support PostgreSQL migrations in your integration test (https://github.com/Retrodad0001/EasyDbMigrator/issues/6)

-## 1.1.0 :
+## 1.1.0
  - added support for .net core 3.1 (until LTS ends) and .net 5 (until support ends)
  - updated .net packages
  - updated external packages